frozzare/json-to-html/README.md

 # json-to-html

 Convert JSON Object to HTML.
-This will work in the browser too.
+This works in the browser too.

 ## Installation